Lojasiewicz-Simon gradient inequalities for coupled Yang-Mills energy functions: ojasiewicz--Simon gradient inequalities for coupled Yang--Mills energy functions

-For another example of a coupled Yang-Mills energy functional whose absolute minima can be readily identified, we consider the Seiberg-Witten equations.
+For another example of a coupled Yang--Mills energy function whose absolute minima can be readily identified, we consider the Seiberg--Witten equations.

-Expositions of the Seiberg-Witten equations are now provided by many authors but, for the sake of consistency, we shall follow our development in \cite{FL2a}.
+Expositions of the Seiberg--Witten equations are now provided by many authors but, for the sake of consistency, we shall follow our development in \cite{FL2a}.
 Let $(\rho, W)$ denote a \spinc structure on a four-dimensional manifold, $X$, with Riemannian metric, $g$.
-We recall from \cite[Equation (2.55)]{FL2a} that a pair $(B, \Psi)$, comprising a \spinc connection, $B$, on $W=W^+\oplus W^-$ and a section, $\Psi$, of $W^+$ is a \emph{Seiberg-Witten monopole} if
+We recall from \cite[Equation (2.55)]{FL2a} that a pair $(B, \Psi)$, comprising a \spinc connection, $B$, on $W=W^+\oplus W^-$ and a section, $\Psi$, of $W^+$ is a \emph{Seiberg--Witten monopole} if